-For middle and high school, TCIS employs the letter-grade system, with the plus or minus symbol as needed.
+For secondary school, TCIS employs the letter-grade system, with the plus or minus symbol as needed.
 Teachers may use percentages when determining grades.
 Percentages are then converted to the appropriate letter grade for reporting to parents.
 Letter grades will be used on report cards.
 The conversion of grades from percentages is as follows: